 The program is built on social justice principles, with equity and advocacy at the center.
 The program draws on the most current research in linguistics, second language acquisition, curriculum design, and teaching methodologies.

 UNC Charlotte has a strong reputation for academic excellence and is a leader in the field of TESOL/ TESL education.

 Teaching English as a second language is a high-demand area that continues to experience growth in schools across the country.
 ESL is also identified as a high needs area in North Carolina as well as many other states.
 Currently, teacher candidates who enter programs in these high needs areas may qualify for loan forgiveness programs that can offset costs of tuition.
 Graduates may pursue careers in a number of areas such as:

 The University Career Center provides services, programs, and support for students and alumni.
 Services include such options as an Education Career Fair held each spring semester, individual appointments with career advisors and the Hire-A-Niner online job and internship database.
-Southern Teachers Agency is a free placement service that helps recent graduates in their search for education jobs in PK-12 private and independent schools around the South.

 Student Success Stories

 One of our outstanding graduates is Emily Francis, an immigrant from Guatemala.
 She was recently highlighted on the Ellen DeGeneres Show for her determination to complete her education and her drive to give back to the community.
 Emily is making a huge impact on children at Irvine Elementary School in Concord, North Carolina where she was honored as Teacher of Year for Cabarrus County.
 Click here to hear Emily’s inspiring story.

 Michelle Plaisance completed our program in 2010 and is now the Program Director of the Master of Arts in the TESOL program at Greensboro College.
 She also completed her Ph.D. from UNC Charlotte.
 Click here to see her most recent accomplishment.